flashwing-04/showtime-website-project-archive/content/ss22/bachelor/b1-bloompipe/_index.md

 {{<mediathek id="208e1140d29794cf7037102a69773125" title="Here is Bloompipe!">}}

 {{<section title="Our Goal">}}
-Whether you’re an aspiring artist, musician, or anyone who is curious about digital art, Bloompipe is a user-friendly tool that let's people easily participate in the art world to create a visual and artistic music video instantly - without much effort.
+Whether you’re an aspiring artist, musician, or anyone who is curious about digital art, Bloompipe is a user-friendly tool that lets people easily participate in the art world to create a visual and artistic music video instantly - without much effort.
 {{</section>}}

 {{<section title="The Team">}}